Travel 1016034634 Getty RGB 136 DPI For Web

 What is EES?

 The EU Entry/Exit System (EES) is a system that registers all UK and other non-EU travellers each time they enter or exit the EU bloc.
-Although the EU is yet to confirm a specific date, the system is expected to be activated in November 2024.
+Although the EU is yet to confirm a specific date, the system is expected to be activated at some point in 2025.

 The system will replace the current manual stamping of passports on arrival, as your entry and exit dates will instead be logged electronically.
 Don’t forget – unless you have European residency or a suitable visa, you can only spend 90 days in any six-month period in the EU.